jmeriksson/skapa/README.md

 # SKAPA

-A starter theme for WordPress sites.
-Built using ACF layouts which creates modules that pages are built from.
+A starter theme for WordPress sites, with Advanced Custom Fields and Tailwind CSS.

 ## Required WordPress plugins